pnzr00t/remove-text-from-image/README.md

 ## FAQ
 ### A lot of memory usage
-This script use a lot of memory, so i recommended restart you service and use gunicorn version
+This script use a lot of memory, so i recommended restart you service or use gunicorn version ([Install gunicorn service and run](#installation-and-run-fastapi-service-with-gunicorn))

-### Uvicorn service memory learning
+### Uvicorn service memory leaks
 Use gunicorn version and set properly  `--max-requests COUNT` COUNT parameter (according of you RAM capacity)

 ### Can script working faster